tinymce/tinymce-docs/_includes/configuration/insert-toolbar.md

 ## quickbar_insert_toolbar

-The **quickbar_insert_toolbar** option enables you to specify toolbar items to include in the Insert toolbar enabled by the [quickbar]({{ site.baseurl }}/plugins/quickbar) plugin.
+The **quickbar_insert_toolbar** option enables you to specify toolbar items to include on the Quick Insert toolbar enabled by the [quickbar]({{ site.baseurl }}/plugins/quickbar) plugin.
 It is recommended that you only have controls in this toolbar related to inserting content.
 However, nothing is restricting you to use any of the available [toolbar controls]({{ site.baseurl }}/advanced/editor-control-identifiers/#toolbarcontrols).

 **Type:** `String`

 **Defaults:** `quickimage quicktable`

-##### Example customizing the Insert toolbar
+##### Example customizing the Quick Insert toolbar

 ```js
 tinymce.init({